Getting started with Jira Service Management

 User types and roles

 Most of the information in these documents focuses on two licensed roles: administrators and agents.
-The administrator sets up and configures service projects.
-The agent works in these projects.
+The administrator sets up and configures service projects, while the agent works in these projects.

 Project administrators for your service project can: